 Definition and documentation of the software integration requirements and plan

-The supplier shall define and document the preliminary software integration strategy in terms of responsibility and schedule, control procedures and testing approach (goals to be achieved, sequence, environment and criteria).
+The supplier shall define and document the preliminary software integration strategy in terms of responsibility and schedule, control procedures and testing approach identifying the goals to be achieved, sequence, environment and criteria.

 Software integration strategy [DJF, SUITP; PDR].